brspnnggrt/Blog/Articles/Security.md

 A drawback is that the user cannot login on the website itself.
 This is compareable to owning the keys of a house.

-- You need to use the keys every single time you enter.
+- You need to use the keys every single time you come home.
 - Nobody is in the house to help with getting the keys.
+- As long as you are in the house, you can keep the door unlocked.

 When authentication is enabled the webserver will return `401 Unauthorized` with a `response header` named `www-authenticate`.
 The `www-authenticate` header gives information about the specific `authentication scheme` that needs to be used.